 4. Stress Can Weaken Your Digestive Metabolism

-What can you do to avoid this happening in your body?
-Slow down and breathe!
+If you want to stop eating while stressed, first, slow down and breathe!
 The best state for your body to metabolize food is when it’s present and relaxed.
+The connection between stress and digestion is a powerful one.

 If you want to further explore your own relationship with stress and eating, consider our program Transform Your Relationship with Food.